Safest Caribbean Islands to Visit in 2024 – What is The Best One?

 This island is one of the few places in the world where there is a volcano with an open caldera open to tourists (Soufriere volcano).
 Other attractions include the Botanical Gardens and Fort Rodney, an old British military base located in the Pigeon Island National Landmark.

-It is mostly safe in tourist areas and the crime rate is low.
+It is one of the safest Caribbean islands in tourist areas and the crime rate is low.
 But still, there are cases of petty theft.
 Therefore, you should keep an eye on your valuables.

 Barbados